 The analysis of very high wind speeds and heavy precipitation related to the strong-storm tracks provides an inference of their destructive potential in North America.
-While the most intense strong-storm wind speeds are found in the central United States, areas most likely to experience the greatest storm wind-related loss span from the Midwest to the east coast states as well as along the southwestern US coast.
-Heavy precipitation is further enhanced during strong storm activity, with the largest increases occurring along the west coast, in the southeastern US, and near the US east coast.
-In these areas, strong storms contribute over 30% of the all-storm precipitation that exceeds the local 98th percentile, indicating their vulnerability to damages from heavy precipitation during strong storm activity.
+While the most intense strong-storm wind speeds are found in the central United States, areas most likely to experience the greatest storm wind-related loss span from the Midwest to the U.S. East Coast states as well as along the southwestern U.S. coast.
+Heavy precipitation is further enhanced during strong-storm activity, with the largest increases occurring along the U.S. West Coast, in the southeastern United States, and near the East Coast.
+In these areas, strong storms contribute over 30% of the all-storm precipitation that exceeds the local 98th percentile, indicating their vulnerability to damage from heavy precipitation during strong-storm activity.

 Our findings indicate that strong-storm tracks leave a significant imprint on winter weather in North America, despite making up a small fraction of all storms that develop.
-This imprint depends not only on dynamical features but also on the density of the population, thus showing the greatest loss in the eastern US and North American coasts.
-Over the water, it would be expected that oil platforms and maritime shipping and fishing craft are most vulnerable to storm-related damages just offshore of the US coasts.
+This imprint depends not only on dynamical features but also on the density of the population, thus showing the greatest loss in the eastern U.S. and North American coasts.
+Over the water, it would be expected that oil platforms and maritime shipping and fishing craft are most vulnerable to storm-related damages just offshore of the U.S. coasts.